 Adults who are currently enrolled in a post-secondary educational program and who receive the MMR vaccine as part of school requirements do not have to pay a fee.

 Parents and Children

 Tuberculosis tests are not provided at the immunization clinic.
-Learn more about free evaluation and treatment for tuberculosis at Health Department Chest Centers.
+Learn more about evaluation and treatment for tuberculosis at Health Department Chest Centers.
 Note that tuberculosis tests are no longer required for school entry.

-Travel immunizations, including yellow fever and typhoid and malaria prophylaxis are not provided at the Fort Greene immunization clinic.
-For information about travel immunizations, malaria prophylaxis and for locations of travel clinics, go to the Centers for Disease Control web site at Travelers' Health.
+Travel immunizations, including yellow fever and typhoid vaccines, and malaria prophylaxis are not provided at the Fort Greene immunization clinic.
+For travel clinic locations, go to the Centers for Disease Control web site at Travelers' Health.

 Fall 2014 Holiday Schedule

 |Thursday, Dec.
 25 (Christmas Day)